ai/compass.js/README.md

 });
 ```

-### Compass Method
+### Method Name

-Library will detect method asyncronly, so you can’t just check
+Library will detect method asynchronously, so you can’t just check
 `Compass.method`, because it can be empty yet.
 It will be better to
 use `Compass.init` method: